Connectors

 --restart

-The alias selects Copilot and writes the global hook; the follow-up setup guardrail --connector copilot swaps in the strict rule pack, runs both local + Cisco AI Defense scanners, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.
+The alias selects Copilot and writes the global hook; the follow-up setup guardrail --connector copilot swaps in the strict rule pack, keeps scanning local, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.
+Configure the remote scanner separately through full guardrail setup, which validates its endpoint and API-key environment variable.

-Copilot has no proxy enforcement, but its hooks themselves can block.
-After setup copilot, edit ~/.defenseclaw/config.yaml and set the per-connector hook mode:
+Copilot has no proxy enforcement, but its hooks can enforce directly:

-Then defenseclaw setup guardrail --restart to re-wire.
-With mode: action, preToolUse surfaces a native ask in Copilot when the gateway returns a HITL verdict.
+With mode=action, preToolUse surfaces a native ask when policy returns an eligible confirmation verdict.
 The other block events (permissionRequest, agentStop, subagentStop, postToolUseFailure) use a non-pausing alert/context fallback with the raw confirm action retained in audit.
+Copilot does not expose a fail-closed hook transport surface; --fail-mode closed cannot make an unavailable hook block the agent.

 Decision aids — should I turn this on?